gologo13/kkci2pron/README.md

 ## Contribution

-The <strong>kkci2pron</strong> converts a Japanese yomi, precisely Kana-Kanji input, to a pronunciation.
+The <strong>kkci2pron</strong> converts a Japanese yomi, precisely Kana-Kanji conversion input, to a pronunciation.

 With this program, you can generate a speaking-style corpus from a writing-style corpus annotated with word boundaries and Japanese yomis, then can construct a speaking-stype language model.
 You can improve an accurary of a speech recogniton system by combining this language model and the domain-independent large corpus, i.e. [CSJ](http://www.ninjal.ac.jp/csj/).